 The challenges of sustainable transport in the North Sea Area cannot be met by technical solutions alone – it needs also requires behavioural changes.
 Shared mobility modes and their potential to address these challenges are the focus of the SHARE-North (SHARE-North: Shared Mobility Solutions for a Liveable and Low-Carbon North Sea Region) project idea, which was submitted to the first call for proposals of the 2014-2020 Interreg North Sea Region Programme.

-The Free Hanseatic City of Bremen is a city-state in the north of Germany near the North Sea and is Germany’s 10th largest city with a population of nearly 550,000 inhabitants.
+The Free Hanseatic City of Bremen is a city-state in the north of Germany near the North Sea and is Germany’s 10th largest city with a population of over 565,000 inhabitants.
 The Ministry for the Environment, Construction and Transportation (Senator für Umwelt, Bau und Verkehr) is the supreme building authority for the City of Bremen and is responsible for a wide range of administrative activities.
 The mobility concept for the city includes coordinated, non-discriminate planning for all modes of transport – pedestrian, bicycles, public transport, passenger rail transport, automobiles and commercial transport – geared toward efficiency, accessibility and social, economic and environmental sustainability.

 Advier is a dynamic company located in the Dutch city of Delft which aims to keep moving the world.
 The movement to and between locations that provide the economic functioning of these locations is the field of expertise of Advier.
 Advier works on the logistics of people as a prerequisite for a sustainable economy.
 This is shown in several European projects and cities where Advier is active.
 From London to Moscow and from Lisbon to Helsinki, Advier works on Public Private Partnerships for where the total accessibility by public transport, bicycle, car, shared vehicles and fleets and of course the internet contributes to a better economic functioning of nodes.